If you’re down in Hiroshima and have explored the city and history, head out to this stunning ravine for a hike you won’t forget.

 Getting to Sandankyo Gorge

 This is the slightly tricky part: There is only one express bus that leaves Hiroshima bus center in the morning with enough time for you to explore before you have to catch the final bus home.
 Check with the center before you arrive to triple confirm the departure time, as many online timetables are outdated, and it may change.
-The bus leaves from Gate 7 at around 8:15 am and a one-way ticket is ¥1,440.
-There are some Luggage can be stored in lockers at the bus station, or if they are full, stored for the same price at the terminal department office.
+The bus leaves at 8:18 am and a one-way ticket is ¥1,480.
+Luggage can be stored in lockers at the bus station, or if they are full, stored for the same price at the terminal department office.